docker-library/docs/influxdb/content.md

 ### Configure Docker environment variable

-To defne environment variables in a `.env` file and reference them when starting your InfluxDB 3 Enterprise container.
+To define environment variables in a `.env` file and reference them when starting your InfluxDB 3 Enterprise container.

 Create a `.env` file: